weaviate/weaviate-io/developers/weaviate/search/similarity.md

 ## Set a similarity threshold

 To set a similarity threshold between the search and target vectors, define a maximum `distance`.
-The distance indicates how dissimilar two objects are.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">